adolfintel/Windows10-Privacy/README.md

 ## Congratulations!
 Your copy of Windows is now Debotnetted!
 Things will change in the future, and I'll do what I can to keep this guide updated.
-As of June 2018, this guide works on Windows 10 Pro.
+As of September 2018, this guide works on Windows 10 Pro.

 ## Can Windows revert these changes?
-There are a few things that can revert the changes we made here:
-* __Major updates__:  when a major update is installed it's like reinstalling Windows.
-It keeps your programs and settings but the system is reinstalled, and all the botnet with it.
-Major updates usually come out every 8-12 months.
-I will keep the guide updated every time a new major update comes out.
-* __Using ``dism /Online /Cleanup-Image /RestoreHealth``__:  if you run this command, it will revert almost all changes
-* __Using System Restore__:  if you go back to before the changes were made, it will revert changes
+When a major update is installed, almost all changes will be reverted and you'll have to repeat this procedure.
+Major updates come out about twice a year.